koctz34/qw-ca-mod/README.md

 # QW Mod

-Mod for the rping server, QW.
+An mod that expands the rping experience.

-Adds a shitload of stuff, focused towards improving the rp experience.

-(Mindustry mod)